 Protection of the Antarctic environment and ecosystems is in the interest of mankind as a whole, declared the Treaty nations in the preamble to the historic “Protocol on Environmental Protection to the Antarctic Treaty” signed in Madrid in 1991 and entering into force in early 1998.
 The “Madrid Protocol”, as it became known, was the culmination of a growing consciousness among the Antarctic nations of both the global importance of the Antarctic environment and the need to protect this for its own sake.

-Around the same time negotiations began for a more comprehensive convention governing commercial fishing in Antarctic waters.
-The Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR), concluded in 1980, established the world’s only fishing agreement which seeks to manage the whole ecosystem rather than just individual commercial species.
+Around the same time negotiations began for a more comprehensive convention governing marine living resources in Antarctic waters.
+The Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR), concluded in 1980, established one of the world’s first conservation agreements which seeks to manage the whole ecosystem rather than just individual commercially harvested species.
 Australia hosts the CCAMLR secretariat (the only international convention with headquarters in Australia), whose member states meet each year in Hobart.